 "We will work intensely to ensure that NBG continues to operate under the guidance of the universal Environmental, Social and Governance ("ESG") principles.
-Our commitment to ESG is evident in our lending in renewable energy, the issuance of the first Green Senior preferred Bank Bond, our support of numerous social organizations and our robust and transparent governance structure".
+Our commitment to ESG is evident in our lending in renewable energy, the issuance of the first green bond in Greece, our support of numerous social organizations and our robust and transparent governance structure".